-In 2016, the NIDDK, along with NIH’s National Institute on Aging (NIA), renewed support for Look AHEAD for 5 more years (now called Look AHEAD-Extension or Look AHEAD-E).
-The extended study will examine whether lifestyle changes (healthy eating and increased physical activity to lose weight) have lasting effects that will increase life span, lower health care costs, and have other long-term effects on healthy aging in older adults who have type 2 diabetes.
+In 2016, the NIDDK, along with NIH’s National Institute on Aging (NIA), renewed support for Look AHEAD (now called Look AHEAD-Extension or Look AHEAD-E) for 5 more years.
+The extended study is examining whether lifestyle changes (healthy eating and increased physical activity to lose weight) have lasting effects that will increase lifespan, lower health care costs, and have other long-term effects on healthy aging in older adults who have type 2 diabetes.

 Related Health Information

 - CDC’s National Diabetes Prevention Program –The CDC’s National Diabetes Prevention Program uses key components of the Look AHEAD study—lifestyle changes such as physical activity and weight loss—to prevent or delay the start of type 2 diabetes.
 CDC-developed curricula are available in English and Spanish.

 - Diabetes Prevention Program (DPP) and DPP Outcomes Study (DPPOS) – These studies have shown that people who are at high risk for type 2 diabetes can prevent or delay the disease by losing a modest amount of weight through lifestyle changes (dietary changes and increased physical activity).

 - Weight Loss Does Not Lower Heart Disease Risk from Type 2 Diabetes